microshare/microshare.github.io/docs/2/technical/quick-start/overview.md

 ## 1. Introduction: The Architecture

 The Microshare Platform is built as a set of microservices to communicate data from your devices to you.
 The platform operates through JSON based RESTful API calls which makes it very applicable to other systems.
-The data is stored in the Microshare Data Lake, any other on-storage premise or the cloud.
+The data can be stored either in the Microshare Data Lake, any other on-storage premise or the cloud.

 The Microshare service is very versatile in that Microshare can run on directly on all devices, through our secure cloud, or your Data Center.